PreEmptive logo

 These are just a few of the ways PreEmptive’s tools enhance your data protection efforts:

-• Control flow obfuscation: By adding misleading constructions and false conditions, the program protects your user data from attackers who are using decompilers to crack your code.
+• Control flow obfuscation: By adding misleading constructions and false conditions, the program protects your user data from attackers using decompilers to crack your code.

-• Root device checks: These features detect whether a user is attempting to run your application on a rooted device.
+• Root device checks: These features detect whether a user attempts to run your application on a rooted device.
 That way, attackers can’t use them to gain unauthorized access to the back end of your application or database.

 • Code tamper detection: If PreEmptive’s tools detect that an unauthorized user has modified or altered your code, it can automatically shut down the app to protect it.